 The Chevrolet was heavily modified and while we thoroughly enjoyed the truck, it was the epitome of throwing good money after bad.
 We should have bought a DRW (dual rear wheel) truck much sooner, instead of pursuing multiple phases of modifications.

 Now that we’ve put a few thousand miles on the Ram, we can say without a doubt that it’s a lot better truck for our needs and is far more comfortable for long road trips – a combination of the infotainment, ergonomics, ride comfort, and overall confidence with the trailer in tow.

 We’ve been surprised with the maneuverability of it and any concerns we had about a DRW – which were many – have been quashed with experience driving it.
 As they say, “the more you drive one, the smaller they become”.
-We even took it down a lot of narrow, unpaved roadways in far west Texas without issue, where other people in much smaller SUVs were refusing to attempt.
-So far I think we’ve avoided pin-striping, but I’m looking forward to getting an aftermarket bumper on the truck so we no longer need to worry about the air dam.
+We’ve taken it down a lot of narrow, unpaved roadways without issue, where other people in much smaller SUVs were refusing to attempt.
+In the near future we plan to get an aftermarket bumper to increase approach clearance and add protection, and a 16K winch.

 The Ram mostly stock, but has the following additions: